Do you own forest land?You may qualify for financial assistance.

 Once we approve your application, your forester will begin to schedule treatment projects on your land with a local operator.
 Depending on the time of year, size and condition of your property, and availability of operators, this stage may take a while to complete.

-If you are pursuing a fuels reduction project, one of the first steps in the treatment process will be for the operators to confirm the areas on your land that will be treated.
+One of the first steps in setting up a fuels reduction project will be for the operators to work with your forester to confirm the areas on your land that will be treated.
 Next, the operator will bring equipment onto your land and begin clearing trees and creating small piles of biomass material and logs to be chipped and hauled to a nearby facility.

 MEET A LANDOWNER